 Business Impact NW is striving to stay informed about this constantly changing landscape of assistance to small businesses.

 We are keeping a page of our website updated with information and resources available here.

 Check back for updates.We also have a page on our website dedicated to the SBA’s Economic Injury Disaster Loan (EIDL).
 You can find a link to the application page on SBA’s website, as well as an overview of the program.

-Business Impact NW continues to offer our technical assistance and lending programs and services to entrepreneurs and small businesses during this time of great need.
+Business Impact NW continues to offer technical assistance and lending programs.
+As well as services to entrepreneurs and small businesses during this time of great need.
 The Veterans Business Outreach Center, Washington Women’s Business Center, and Food Business Resource Center are open and available to offer help.
 Our Lending Department has seen a sharp uptick in loan requests and we are continuing to accept loan applications.
 If you or someone you know are a small business owner and need services, please contact us through our website.
-Help is on the way from many sources and Business Impact NW is here to assist small businesses in gaining access to it.
+Help is on the way and Business Impact NW is here to assist small businesses in gaining access to it.